-Artist in Residence: Dominic From Luton
+Artist in Residence: Andy Holden

-You can read more about Dominic here.
+You can find out more about Andy Holden on his website here.